benMcChesney/ofxOpenVJ/README.md

 If you are not planning on using a kinect and want to make compiling dependencies a little easier you can comment out

-#define USE_KINECT 3 inside [ofxOpenVJConstants](src/ofxOpenVJConstants.h) and it will remove all mentions of the Kinect Manager , ofxOpenCV, and ofxKinect
+USE_KINECT 3 inside [ofxOpenVJConstants](src/ofxOpenVJConstants.h) and it will remove all mentions of the Kinect Manager , ofxOpenCV, and ofxKinect

 Creating your own scene
 =============================================